-Under the Agreement, the time limit for the completion of the Refurbishment Works was 2 years after the CCD, and for the completion of the New / Expansion works 4 years after the CCD.
+The timeline for the completion of the Refurbishment Works is 2 years after the CCD, and for the completion of the New / Expansion works is 4 years after CCD.

-By the end of 2018, all refurbishment works were completed for Fraport Greece A and in 2020 the New and Expansion Works were completed.

-A far as the New or Expansion Works are concerned, the main works and the time of completion of the 7 airports are as follows:
+By the end of 2018, all refurbishment works had been completed for Fraport Greece B. A far as the new or expansion works are concerned, the main works were completed for 6 airports whilst completion of the seventh airport (Santorini) was accomplished in January 2021.

-Zakinthos (ZTH)
+Skiathos (JSI)